Hazelmere Pumpkins and Fall Activities

 When and Where is the Pumpkin Patch?

-In 2022 the event runs from September 24th through to October 31st.
-The place is open to the public daily.
-On Mondays to Fridays it’s open from 1 to 5 pm.
-On Saturdays and Sundays it’s open from 10 am until 5 pm.
+In 2023 the event runs from September 23rd through to October 31st.
+The place is open to the public daily in October and in September only on the last two weekends of the month.
+On Mondays to Fridays it’s open from 1:00 to 5:00 pm.
+On Saturdays and Sundays it’s open from 10:00 am until 5:00 pm.

 Gabriel Farms and its pumpkin patch are located at 1958-184th Street in Surrey.
 It’s between Darts Hill Garden Park and Campbell Valley Regional Park (and less than a 10-minute drive from both).

 Admission to Hazelmere is $10 for everyone on weekends except for kids under 2 who get in for free.
 Admission is $7.50 on weekdays.